What is Performance Marketing?

 The Next Generation of Performance Marketing Tech Will Emerge

 In the absence of third-party data, marketers will double down on their investment in their own first-party data.
-To do so, they must improve their processes around collecting, organizing, analyzing and taking action on insights from data collected about their own customers (as they interact with the brand’s websites, apps and other digital properties).
-Done right, this data can give brands deep insight into the wants, needs and preferences of their current customers as well as prospects.
+To do so, they must improve their processes around collecting, organizing, analyzing and taking action on insights from data collected about their own customers (as they interact with the brand’s websites, apps and other online or offline properties).
+When done right, this data can give brands deep insight into the wants, needs and preferences of their current customers as well as prospects.

-Fortunately, there is technology designed to do exactly this — customer data platforms (CDPs).
+Fortunately, there is technology designed to do exactly this: customer data platforms.
 They’re architected for customer-centric marketing strategies that seek to maximize the value of first-party data by:

-- Bringing together all your granular customer data and resolving it to individual customers
+- Bringing together all your granular customer data and resolving it identify to individual customers

 - Empowering marketing teams with analytics and tools necessary to design and execute personalized marketing strategies

 - Orchestrating relevant customer experiences across any and all channels tailored to the wants, needs and preferences of both prospects and customers

 With the help of a CDP, first-party data is a powerful stand-in for third-party data in performance marketing.
 For example, if you have an email address or a mobile number, you can retarget your customers on all the big platforms (including Facebook) without relying on anonymized third-party data.
 This means marketing must reconsider the organizational boundaries between acquisition-based performance marketing and retention-based CRM marketing.
 As rules and regulations continue to choke off the supply to third-party data, brands powered by the right platform as well as creative, dynamic, data-driven teams will prosper in this new marketing landscape.